 Many patients will be told that they have localized kidney cancer based solely on imaging alone.
 This can give the impression that diagnostic accuracy of scans is higher than it actually is.
 While CT scans are predictive of renal cell carcinoma and are routinely used to recommend surgery – the only definitive way to know for sure whether a renal mass is cancer is surgical removal.
-20 percent of patients who undergo surgery for suspected RCC will not have kidney cancer.
+As many as 20 percent of patients who undergo surgery for suspected RCC will not have kidney cancer.

 Expanded access to CT scans has resulted in increased detection of small masses (under 4 cm) confined to the kidney.
 Nearly half of kidney cancer diagnoses today are stage 1 renal tumors.
 Research shows that at least 20 percent of these masses will be benign.
 Eighty percent of small renal masses that are malignant will be low grade, indolent tumors with low risk of metastatic spread.
 But 13 percent will be high grade and/or locally invasive.